weihuang023/PatternRecognitiononSoundofBirds/README.md

     2. This classification is also known as taxonomy, and there are a vast number of different bird species.
   * Unique sounds of idenitify Birds
     1. Bird ID Sound
-    2. Divide different birds into group such as location, genuis, and character
+    2. Sounds divide different type of birds into group such as location, genuis, and character

 ## Reports
 #### Week 1